mark-claypool/names-n-pics/README.md

 # README

+## Names and Pictures

 v1.0

 These instructions and script are to create a list of students in a class with a decent-sized photo for each.

-It's designed to work with the classlists created by Workday, which only have a thumbnail version of the photo embedded in a list of class information.
-The script extracts the photo to a decent size and include it with a names.
+It's designed to work with the classlists created by Workday, which (at WPI) only have a thumbnail version of the photo embedded in a list of class information.
+The script extracts each photo to a decent size and includes it with a name.
 This may be useful for, say, learning the names of students in a class.

-Doing this requires the tools:
+Following these instructions requires the tools:

 - Workday (to get the classlist, PDF and Excel)
 - Excel (to convert the class list to text for names)